 - Read market reports.
 Some helpful resources for getting up-to-date market data include Roofstock, Forbes, Curbed, Realtor.com, ATTOM Data Solutions, CoreLogic, and the RentCafe Market Snapshots, to name just a few.

-- Speak with a Roofstock Advisor.
-At Roofstock, our Advisors are incredibly knowledgeable on rental markets across the U.S. and up to date on current trends.
+- Speak with a Roofstock expert.
+At Roofstock, our team of experts are incredibly knowledgeable on rental markets across the U.S. and up to date on current trends.
 Many are also real estate investors with insight driven by personal experiences.